mskf1383/pashmak/README.md

 chdir $path; # use variable
 ```

-also you can use `std.chdir` function:
+Also you can use `std.chdir` function:

 ```bash
 # in this function you can pass path directly and not need to set path in mem before it